Explorer 8

 Explorer 8 was a NASA research satellite launched on 3 November 1960.
 It was intended to study the temporal and spatial distribution of the electron density, the electron temperature, the ion concentration, the ion mass, the micrometeorite distribution, and the micrometeorite mass in the ionosphere at altitudes between 400 km and 1600 km and their variation from full sunlit conditions to full shadow, or nighttime, conditions.

 Spacecraft

-Explorer 8 was a 40.88 kg mercury-battery-powered satellote.
+Explorer 8 was a 40.88 kg mercury-battery-powered satellite.
 The payload was in the form of two truncated cones with the bases attached to a cylindrical equator.
 The outer shell was aluminum and had a diameter of 76 cm and a height of 76 cm.
 The 108.00 MHz transmitter had 100 mW average power, and it functioned for the life of the battery pack (54 days).
 The data system included telemetry consisting of continuous operation with real-time transmission.
 To avoid the possibility of effects on the experiments by asymmetrical charging on solar cell surfaces, solar cells were not used.